Flux 2

 It's a direct competitor to Nano Banana & Seedream 4.0.

-This model is available in two versions on Pletor:
+This model is available in three versions on Pletor:

 Strengths for marketers

-• Multi-reference support: Reference up to 10 images simultaneously (Flex version) to maintain strict character, product, and style consistency across generations—no fine-tuning required.
+Multi-reference support: Reference up to 10 images simultaneously to maintain strict character, product, and style consistency across generations—no fine-tuning required.

 Ideal use cases